Root Cause Analysis

-What is the root cause?
 Fear.
-If we’re brutally honest with ourselves, we’ll realize that when we’re overwhelmed by stressed, we’re really acting in fear.
+If we’re brutally honest with ourselves, we’ll realize that being overwhelmed by stressed is really acting in fear.

 Unable to Wait

 As I thought more about the fears causing my stress, I realized at the heart is my inability to control people and events.
-And nowhere is this reality more evident than in my inability to wait for God.
+Nowhere is this reality more evident than in my inability to wait for God.

 Bob Sorge in The Fire of Delayed Answers says there are three temptations that derail believers trying to wait for God to speak into their lives.